-Intensive Farming Extensive Farming (i) It is practised in the regions where the density of population is high. ١,, It is practiced in the areas of sparse population.
-Machinery is used. (ii) There is an excessive use of fertilizers to get maximum yields. ' '
+Intensive Farming Extensive Farming (i) It is practised in the regions where the density of population is high. (i) It is practiced in the areas of sparse population. (ii) There is an excessive use of fertilizers to get maximum yields. (ii) Machinery is used.

-(ii) Dependence on rainfall: Indian farmers are dependent to a large extent on the monsoons which are uncertain, and unreliable.

-Fragmented Holdings: The small holdings of the farmers do not encourage modern methods of farming, like use of scientific cultivation, improved implements and seeds.
-A lot of time, labour and power are wasted on small holdings as returns are poor.

-- (iii) (a) Transplantation method enables to select only healthy seedlings for the rice plants. - (b) Ginning is the process in which the cotton seeds are separated from fibre. - (c) Pulses grown in India are Chana, Tur, etc. - (iv) (a) Retting is the process in which jute fibre is separated from the stalk by submerging it in a pool of gently flowing clear water. - (b) A well drained fertile loam is best suited for the tea plant. - (c) Pruning is done to encourage the growth of new leaves.

-- (i) Importance of industries in India: - Industrialisation helps in modernizing agriculture, which is the main occupation of people of India. - Industries help in increasing our exports and thus maintain a favourable balance of trade.
+- (ii) Dependence on rainfall: Indian farmers are dependent to a large extent on the monsoons which are uncertain, and unreliable. - Fragmented Holdings: The small holdings of the farmers do not encourage modern methods of farming, like use of scientific cultivation, improved implements and seeds.
+A lot of time, labour and power are wasted on small holdings as returns are poor. - (iii) (a) Transplantation method enables to select only healthy seedlings for the rice plants. - (b) Ginning is the process in which the cotton seeds are separated from fibre. - (c) Pulses grown in India are Chana, Tur, etc. - (iv) (a) Retting is the process in which jute fibre is separated from the stalk by submerging it in a pool of gently flowing clear water. - (b) A well drained fertile loam is best suited for the tea plant. - (c) Pruning is done to encourage the growth of new leaves. - 10. (i) How are the industries important for India?
+(Two points) [2] - (ii) State the difference between Agro based industry and Forest based industry.
+Give one example for each type of industry.
+[2] - (iii) (a) What has made Mumbai an important centre for cotton textile production?
+(Write any two points) [3] - (b) Why are the petrochemical products in great demand? - (iv) (a) Mention two problems faced by the sugar industry of India.
+[3] - (b) Where is Tata Steel located? - (c) Why is the Silk industry losing the market in recent times? - Ans. (i) Importance of industries in India: - Industrialisation helps in modernizing agriculture, which is the main occupation of people of India. - Industries help in increasing our exports and thus maintain a favourable balance of trade.

-Agro-based Industry Forest-based Industry

-These industries depend on agricultural products for their raw material. • These industries obtained their raw materials from the plant kingdom, such as trees, bushes,

-• e.g., Sugar and Cotton grasses etc.

-• e.g., Paper, Furniture
+Agro-based Industry Forest-based Industry These industries depend on agricultural products for their raw material. • These industries obtained their raw materials from the plant kingdom, such as trees, bushes, grasses etc.\ • e.g., Sugar and Cotton • e.g., Paper, Furniture